Remote Sync

 Session Authentication

-Session authentication is another way to authenticate with Sync Gateway.
+Session authentication is another way to authenticate with Sync Gateway or Capella App Services.

 The HTTP response contains a session ID which can then be used to authenticate as the user it was created for.